To earn a degree from the College of Liberal Arts and Sciences, you must earn a minimum of 120 semester hours (s.h.) of

 For information on how transfer courses or degrees from two-year institutions satisfy General Education Program requirements, see General Education Policies.

-The College awards credit by examination for Advanced Placement (AP), Cambridge International Examinations (CIE), College-Level Examination Program (CLEP), and International Baccalaureate (IB) exams.
+The College awards credit by examination for Advanced Placement (AP), Cambridge Assessment International Education (CAIE), College-Level Examination Program (CLEP), and International Baccalaureate (IB) exams.
 For specific information on these tests, contact Admissions or see Credit by Exam Options.
 You may also earn credit toward graduation through the Furthering Language Incentive Program (FLIP) and the Mathematics Incentive Program (MIP).

 Students who enter the College without having completed the high school course requirements may complete those requirements by earning acceptable scores on approved standardized tests.
 Contact Admissions for more information.